BellowingMeadows/BellowingMeadows/testing.md

 ### Browser Preview and Chrome Developer Tools

-* Testing while writing the code was carried out primarily through the use of Gitpod's browser preview in order to make sure that written code was displaying as intended.
+* Testing while writing the code was carried out using Gitpod's browser preview in order to make sure that written code was displaying as intended.
-* While on the temporary browser previews, Google Chrome's invaluable developer tools were in constant use to check for any console errors, make temporary changes when required, and crucially to check the responsiveness of my pages across a huge array of screen sizes.
+* While on the temporary browser previews, Google Chrome's developer tools were always in use to check for any console or performance errors, make temporary changes when required, and to check the responsiveness of my pages across a number of screen sizes.
-* Every change made to sizing or styling of a given element was checked using the responsive device option to check for any unintended spacing or display bugs at particular screen sizes.

 ### Post Deployment

-The same methods of testing were applied after deployment of the site to Github Pages, to check that no unexpected bugs were showing on the live version of the site.
-The link to my site was also then sent at this stage to ten people with instructions to check test on all available devices at their disposal.
+The same methods of testing were applied after deployment of the site to Github Pages to check that no unexpected bugs were showing on the live version of the site.
+The link to my site was also then sent to ten people with instructions to test on all available devices and browsers at their disposal.

 I asked the user testers to focus on the following:
    * Whether all internal and external links were working properly.
    * Whether there were any elements such as iframes or images that were not functioning or displaying as intended.
    * General feedback on the layout of the site.

-**Note - one clear bug was spotted through this stage of user testing regarding the loading of the hero image on a small amount of android devices using Google Chrome, please see below section on **notable bugs.***
+*Note - one clear bug was spotted through this stage of user testing regarding the loading of the hero image on a small amount of android devices using Google Chrome, please see below section on **notable bugs.***

 I also sent my live site to the Code Institute's Slack community for peer review and general feedback, which returned the following notes: